-A muggy house is very uncomfortable, but especially here in Florida, it’s an occurrence we are often faced with.
+A muggy house is very uncomfortable.
+However, it’s an occurrence we are often faced with here in Florida.
 As someone who works in the air conditioning business, this is a common issue our customers are faced with, and we’re always asked the same question:

 Why is my house so muggy, and how can I fix it?